How To Determine The Right Vein Treatment For You

 Suffering from small spider and varicose veins on your legs?
-Sclerotherapy is the answer
+Sclerotherapy is the answer.

-One of the best parts of sclerotherapy is that it’s an outpatient procedure — you’ll simply have to stay for just a bit afterwards for observation, then home.
+One of the best parts of sclerotherapy is that it’s an outpatient procedure — you’ll simply have to stay for just a bit afterward for observation, then home.
 In fact, most people are up and moving the next day.